touhidurrr/better-status-codes/README.md

 Use the coding style of your choice!
 Typescript support out of the box!

-Also supports status code of poplar frameworks / services like AWS, Cloudflare etc.
+Also supports status code of popular frameworks or services like AWS, Cloudflare, etc.

 ![TS Example](https://s12.gifyu.com/images/SZoEa.png)